MohammadAObed/docs-common/docs/guides/project-creation-common.md

 - Go to [Jira](https://moslns.atlassian.net/jira/settings/projects/manage) and log in.
 - Click **Projects → Create project**.
 - Choose a project template (e.g., Kanban)
-- Choose a name, and the key its the first letters of each word captialized
+- Choose a name, and the key its the first letters of each word capitalized
 - Choose github integration and select your repository (if it this step does not appear dont worry, keep going).
 - Follow the setup wizard if there is more.